Crepes come from France, as we all know, but crespelle (same thing, same root word) come from Italy aha!

 Melt butter and set aside (or use clarified butter).

-In one bowl, beat eggs and then add milk and mix well.
+In one bowl, beat the eggs and then add the milk until you obtain a smooth batter.

-Sieve the flour into another mixing bowl, add the salt, pour in some of the eggy milk mixture beating well with a whisk.
+Sieve the flour into another mixing bowl, add the salt, and arrange the flour so that it looks like a ring with an empty ‘well’ in the middle; pour in some of the eggy milk mixture beating well with a whisk.
 Keep adding the mixture and whisking until you get a smooth batter.
+You could use an electric beater if you like.

 Allow to rest preferably in the fridge, for at least 20 minutes, better yet a couple of hours, to “set”. (repeat: you can freeze the batter to use at a later date).
 In case you end up with “lumps” in the batter (i.e. if the flour hasn’t mixed properly with the eggy mixture) do not panic: just pour this lumpy batter through a sieve, once or even twice, and get rid of the lumps with a wooden spoon.